 "Experiences don't just make us happy while we're consuming them or when we're telling stories about the afterwards, but indeed even before the experience has happened at all.
 If you're looking forward to a dinner or concert, that period of waiting is a positive state." ~Amit Kumar via

 I don't pretend to be an expert on all teenagers.
 I have two girls (one no longer a teen!) who are very different + unique...individuals in the best sense.
-Each teenager is an individual with individual interests and that's one of the things that makes them so great!
+Each teenager is an individual exploring individual interests and that's one of the things that makes them so great!
 If you are the parent of the teen you are buying for, you know their likes + interests.
 If you are buying for a teen who doesn't live in your house...well, you might want to ask for some advice from someone who does (if not the recipient her/himself).
 We've always made wish lists around here, not extremely long ones but helpful, specific ones.
 I like to add a couple of surprises too. :)

 I read this week about someone who gives each son/daughter one thing that they want, one thing that they need + one experience to share.
 I like this idea because the experience could be interpretted many different ways + for many different budgets.
 It could involve a new game or puzzle to play or do together...or it could involve a ballet or ball game...or it could even involve a roadtrip or a trip on a plane.

 Traditions are fun, but they can evolve and morph as time goes by and family dynamics change.
 Expectations can be changed with conversations and input from everyone.